Official Website of the Fannin County Chamber of Commerce and

 The Art Center - Historic Fannin County Courthouse

 The historic Fannin County Courthouse was built in 1937 after the previous courthouse burned in 1936.
 The courthouse is now the home of the Blue Ridge Mountains Arts Association's Arts Center after a complete renovation, much of which was done by volunteers.
 Be sure to walk through the galleries inside the Art Center, and see the exhibits in the restored court room.
 The Art Center has rotating exhibits, so there is always something new.

-Learn more about the history of Blue Ridge at a Ghost Tour starting at Quinn's Book Store on East Main Street.
-You can make reservations by calling 706-258-2665.
-A self guided Historic Walking Tour of Blue Ridge is available for download at the link below.
+Learn more about the history of Blue Ridge by downloading a self guided Historic Walking Tour of Blue Ridge at the link below.